A List of Resources for Your Journey Ahead

 Here is our favorite trio of travel credit cards to help you get started.

-- Chase Sapphire Preferred: Chase Ultimate Rewards is our favorite travel program, and the Sapphire Preferred card is a great one to get started with.
-You get a large sign-up bonus and 2x miles on all dining and travel.
-It also has great travel benefits, such as primary car rental insurance.
+• Chase Sapphire Preferred®: Chase Ultimate Rewards is our favorite travel program, and the Sapphire Preferred card is a great one to get started with.
+You get a large sign-up bonus and great travel benefits, such as primary car rental insurance.

-- American Express Gold Card, a CreditDonkey partner: American Express Gold earns 35,000 Membership Rewards® points after spend $4,000 on eligible purchases with your new Card within the first 3 months.
-This card earns 4x points at restaurants worldwide.
-4x points at U.S. supermarkets (on up to $25,000/year in purchases, then 1x).
+• American Express Gold Card, a CreditDonkey partner: American Express Gold earns 60,000 Membership Rewards® points after you spend $6,000 on eligible purchases with your new Card within the first 6 months.
+This card earns 4x points at restaurants, including takeout and delivery in the U.S., and 4x points at U.S. supermarkets (on up to $25,000/calendar year in purchases, then 1x).
 3x points on flights booked directly with airlines or on amextravel.com.
-You can earn up to a total of $10 in statement credits monthly when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth's Chris Steak House, Boxed, and participating Shake Shack locations (enrollment required).
+You can earn up to $10 in statement credits monthly when you pay with the American Express® Gold Card at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations.
+Enrollment required.
 There is a $250 annual fee (See Rates & Fees).
+Terms apply.

 We think these 3 cards are a great starter combination for most people.
 Chase Sapphire Preferred and American Express Gold Card gives you a wide range of airline transfer partners to work with.
 And with all 3 cards, you'll have options to redeem for a variety of travel options.